-On September 22, 2022, staff briefed the Planning Commission on the remaining Station Area Plan planning process, including a summary of the decisions made and work completed in Phase 1, a preliminary overview of Phase 2 deliverables and schedule, and discussion of Planning Commission's role in Phase 2 of the Station Area planning process.
-The following is a brief summary of Phase 1 and 2.
+On September 22, 2022, staff briefed the Planning Commission on the remaining Station Area Plan planning process (Phase 2), including a summary of the decisions made and work completed in Phase 1, a preliminary overview of Phase 2 deliverables and schedule, and discussion of the Planning Commission's role in Phase 2.
+The following is a brief summary of Phases 1 and 2.
 An updated schedule can be found in the Next Steps Section below.

-- Phase 1 resulted in the adoption of the 85th Street Station Area Plan, Comprehensive Plan, Design Guidelines, the FBC for the Commercial Mixed Use District nearest to the future Sound Transit Stride Bus Rapid Transit (BRT) station in the I-405 interchange, and the development agreement and the Planned Action Ordinance (PAO) for the future Google catalyst project at the Lee Johnson site. - Phase 2 of the Station Area adoption process will include specific parcel rezones and Zoning Code amendments to implement the FBC for the Neighborhood Mixed-use, Civic Mixed-use, Neighborhood Residential, and Urban Flex districts.
+- Phase 1 resulted in the adoption of the NE 85th Street Station Area Plan, Comprehensive Plan amendments for the subarea, Station Area Design Guidelines, the FBC (zoning) for the Commercial Mixed Use (CMU) District nearest to the future Sound Transit Stride Bus Rapid Transit (BRT) station in the I-405 interchange, parcels rezones to implement the FBC in the CMU district, and the development agreement and the Planned Action Ordinance (PAO) for the future Google catalyst project at the Lee Johnson site. - Phase 2 of the Station Area adoption process will include specific parcel rezones and Zoning Code amendments to implement the FBC for the Neighborhood Mixed-use, Civic Mixed-use, Neighborhood Residential, and Urban Flex districts (Phase 2 districts).
 Phase 2 will also include adoption of the final PAO for the full Station Area, minus the sub-area covered by the PAO recently adopted for the Google catalyst project at the Lee Johnson site.